Powered by

 Wooden spools lying in the corner after the solar plant installation in Sitapur (Uttar Pradesh)

-Besides the e-waste, there is a with installation waste like wires, cardboard, wooden spools or coils.
+Besides the e-waste, there is with installation waste like wires, cardboard, wooden spools or coils.
 The installation of solar farms can impact the local ecosystem by taking up land, and the waste can turn into a pollutant.
 In the second article of the series, we will explore pumped storage power projects, sodium-ion batteries, and molten salt storage systems, among others.

 This is the first of three articles part of India's renewable energy expansion, and storage system.
 This story is produced with the support of the Earth Journalism Network story grants.